-GUI field Description Enabled Select to activate this DID.
-Name The name of the DID.
-Number Mapping The DID number and the extension it is mapped to.
-For details, see "Mapping DIDs" on page 194.
+GUI field Description

+Enabled Select to activate this DID.

+Rule Name The name of the DID.

 Incoming Trunk The trunk used for dialing the DIDs.

+Schedule The schedule to apply the rule.

 Caller ID modification The caller ID modification configuration.
-For more information, see "Inbound caller ID modification" on page 194.
-Fall back The action to take if a caller not in the caller list dialed the DID number mapped to the extensions.
-Fallback Target The extension to dial for the Action you choose.
-For details, see "Inbound fallback action" on page 194.
+For more information, see "Inbound caller ID modification" on page 190.